AdobeDocs/frameio-api/Untitled.md

 ### 6. Comments

 While initial support for Commenting endpoints, have been released there are a number of missing capabilities which will be released in the future.

 Capabilities coming soon include:

 1) Support for range-based comments
 2) Support for leaving comment replies
 3) Support for comment attachments
 4) Support for comment reactions (I.e. emoji’s)
 5) Support for viewing or modifying comment completion status
 6) Support for hyperlinks or @mentions (comment entities)
 7) Support for seeing who has viewed a comment (impressions)

-Note: The timestamp field actually represents the framestamp the comment is left on (starting from 1), not the timestamp.
+Note: The “timestamp” field actually represents the framestamp the comment is left on (starting from 1), not the timestamp

 |Legacy Method|Legacy Endpoint|V4 Method|V4 Endpoint|Notes|
 |---|---|---|---|---|